joewww/deadmanSwitch/design_pattern_decisions.md

 ### Mortal functionality

-Allows `destroyAndSend()` so that funds can be recovered if there's a bug, or if the owner doesn't want to wait until `min_time`
+Allows `destroyAndSend()` so that funds can be recovered if there's a bug, or if the owner doesn't want to wait until `min_time` to withdraw funds.

 ### Restricting Access

 Operations such as transferring the ownership or beneficiary are restricted to the owner of the contract.

-Also, updating the IPFS hash is only allowed by the owner
+Also, updating the IPFS hash is only allowed by the owner.

 ### Circuit Breaker